President John T. Niccollai

 Our Members work at numerous companies throughout the region and several major companies employ the majority of Local 464A’s members.

 The unique role and importance our members cannot be overstated.
 Food service workers, unlike many other positions in society, touch every person in America no matter where they live, whether rich or poor, regardless of ethnicity or religious persuasion.

 Meat Cutters/Packers – Difficult and hazardous work that calls for unique skills.
-These workers are involved with the processing and distribution of meat and meat byproducts for human consumption.
-There is high turnover where non-union labor is employed, but union workers enjoy a lifelong career with strong focus on safety.
+These workers are involved with the processing and distribution of meat and meat by-products for human consumption.
+There is high turnover where non-union labor is employed, but union workers enjoy a lifelong career with a strong focus on safety.
 These workers are among the original foundations of UFCW Local 464A when the Amalgamated Meat Cutters and Butcher Workers emerged in 1947.

 Grocery Clerk – Few consumers recognize the remarkable efficiency at work behind the scenes to make sure that store shelves are fully stocked at all times.
 This key function requires speed and an aptitude for determining individual product demand, especially during holidays and special occasions.

 Cashier – Often the face of the industry, these workers aid the speedy purchase of goods and handle the last stage of customer interface.
 Not only must cashiers ensure accurate and quick tallies of purchases, but they are frequently called upon to handle customer issues making satisfaction the primary goal.

 Deli/Appetizer – Another key face of our industry, many of these workers are familiar and known by name to their regular customers.
 Their roles are multi-faceted because they not only fill and price orders but also prepare and cook the food as well.
 These are skills not everyone can perform, requiring true professionals.